 Dental traumas are often much harder on parents than they are on kids.
 When an accident or dental emergency occurs or an issue arises, it’s best to call your pediatric dentist right away.
-They’ll help you figure out how to respond and keep your child comfortable until staff are available to provide care.
+They’ll help you figure out how to respond and keep your child comfortable until staff are available to provide care, and if you are in need of a dentist urgently, you may be in need of booking an emergency dentist London, depending on where you live.

 Knocked-Out Permanent Tooth